Extracranial Carotid Angioplasty/Stenting - CAM 70168

 The purpose of carotid artery stenting (CAS) is to provide a treatment option for carotid artery stenosis that is an alternative to medical therapy and a less-invasive alternative to carotid endarterectomy (CEA).

-The question addressed in this evidence review is: Does the use of carotid artery stenting improve the net health outcome in patients with carotid stenosis?
+The question addressed in this evidence review is: Does the use of CAS improve the net health outcome in patients with carotid stenosis?

 The following PICO was used to select literature to inform this review.

-The relevant population of interest are individuals with carotid artery stenosis.
+The relevant population of interest is individuals with CAS.

 The therapy being considered is CAS.